Vidhan0206/File-storage-app/README.md

 ### File Management
 - Search files by name
 - Sort by name, date, or size
-- Download or delete files directly
+- Download files directly
 - Switch between calendar and list views

 ## 🔧 API Endpoints

-- `GET /api/files` - Retrieve all files
+- `GET /api/files` - Retrieve all files from storage
-- `POST /api/upload` - Upload new file
+- `POST /api/upload` - Upload new file to storage
-- `DELETE /api/files/[id]` - Delete file by ID

 ## 🤝 Contributing